ryanmclake/Global-Lake-Area-Analysis/README.md

 9. Download this file onto your personal computer (It should be no more than 4 GB)

+## WORKFLOW ON PERSONAL COMPUTER
+### A. How to Login to the CalTech HPC on Terminal and WinSCP

 <a href="url"><img src = "GLCP_Workflow.jpeg" align="center" height="400" width="600" ></a>